 Click here for details.

-Medicare Part C Plan Availability
+Philadelphia County, PA Medicare Advantage Plan Availability

-The 49 Medicare Part C plans listed on this page are available to Medicare beneficiaries, enrolled in both Part A and Part B, living in Philadelphia, and all other locations in Philadelphia County, PA.
+The 49 Medicare Part C plans listed on this page are available to Medicare beneficiaries, enrolled in both Part A and Part B, living in Philadelphia, and all other locations in Philadelphia County, Pennsylvania.
 MMP plans are only available to individuals who qualify for both Medicare and Medicaid benefits (aka, Dual Eligible or Medi-Medi).